-The actual cost of educating a student at Amherst is greater than $89,000 a year.
+The actual cost of educating a student at Amherst is approximately $99,000 a year.
 However, Amherst's income from endowment and gifts helps subsidize that amount significantly, even for students who do not receive financial aid.

 What aid does the average Amherst student receive?

-Fifty-five percent of Amherst students received scholarship aid from the college in 2012-2013.
-The following chart shows the distribution of aid for U.S. and Canadian students dependent on their parents.
+Fifty-five percent of Amherst students received scholarship aid from the college in 2016-2017.

 Please keep in mind that factors other than family income can affect your financial aid package.

-Another three percent of Amherst students with smaller need were eligible only for loan or work aid.
-And an additional eight percent received outside scholarships, bringing the overall portion of Amherst students with aid from some source to 66 percent.
+Another two percent of Amherst students with smaller need were eligible only for loan or work aid.
+An additional seven percent received outside scholarships, bringing the overall portion of Amherst students with aid from some source to 64 percent.